Skip to content

 Table 20: DO Output Names

-The DO VFSM has following properties:
+The DO VFSM has the following properties:

 Invert